Natewcox/node_red_heater/README.md

 A library is required to control the DHT sensor found here. http://www.airspayce.com/mikem/bcm2835/ Reboot
 Import the JSON code in the file Import.

-# Project Title

-Simple overview of use/purpose.

-## Description

-An in-depth paragraph about your project and overview of use.

-## Getting Started

-### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-* ex.
-Windows 10

-### Installing

-* How/where to download your program
-* Any modifications needed to be made to files/folders

 ### Executing program